UnitTestBot/jacodb/design.md

 # Requirements

-Java Compilation Database is a library which stores information about Java byte-code located outside the JVM process.
-Like `Reflection` do this for runtime Java Compilation Database is doing this for byte-code stored somewhere in file system.
+Java Compilation Database is a library that allows you to get information about Java bytecode outside the JVM process and to store it in a database.
+While Java `Reflection` makes it possible to inspect code at runtime, Java Compilation Database does the same for bytecode stored in a file system.

-This is basic requirements for database implementation:
+These are basic requirements for database implementation:

-* async and thread-safe api
+* asynchronous, thread-safe and extendable API
-* each database instance is binded to Java runtime version up from 1.8
+* binding each database instance to a specific Java runtime version (starting with Java 1.8)
-* bytecode processing and analyzing up from Java 1.8
+* bytecode processing and analyzing (starting with Java 1.8)
-* ability to update bytecode from location without breaking already processed data
+* an ability to update bytecode from the given location while keeping the processed data intact
-* ability to persist data on-disk and reuse it after application restart
+* an ability to persist data on a disk and to reuse it after restarting the application
-* fast startup: `jcdb` should balance between returning instance as soon as possible and fast operations of querying data from database
+* fast start-up: `JCDB` should balance between returning instance as soon as possible and querying data from database in the fastest way
-* ability to extend api

 ## API basics

-Bytecode has two representations in filesystem (classes) and in runtime (types).
+Bytecode has two representations: the one stored in filesystem (**classes**) and the one appearing at runtime (**types**).

-**classes** - represents data from `.class` files as it is.
-Each class file get parsed with ASM library and represented as ASM ClassNode
+* **classes** — represent data from `.class` files as is.
+Each `.class` file is parsed with ASM library and represented as ASM `ClassNode`.
-**types** - represent types which can be nullable, get parameterized etc.
+* **types** — represent types that can be nullable, parameterized, etc.

-Both of levels connected to `JcClasspath` to avoid jar-hell.
-If **classes** retrieved from pure bytecode you can't modify them or construct something. **types** work in a different way.
-They may be constructed manually based on generic's parameterization.
+Both levels are connected to `JcClasspath` to avoid JAR hell.
+You can't modify **classes** retrieved from pure bytecode. **types** may be constructed manually by parameterizing generics.

 **Classes**
 ```mermaid